HectorBullejos/TF_BDLSTM-NLP-FUNCTIONAL/README.md

 Hello everyone
 This is a little demo on how to train an NLP functioning model.

-After cloning and be special aware of the version of the packages needed to install (check requirement file), here is a list of step on how to use it.
+After cloning and taking special care of the version of packages needed to install (check requirement file), here is a list of step on how to use it.

 First: